mqbdi/act/README.md

 # ACT is a multi-agent system programming framework

+ACT stands for Agent Cognitive Technology.
+Simultaneously, acting is one of the most important steps after all cognitive processes have been completed.
+This is where the accronym and the resulting name comes from.

 ## Why?
 There are a lot of frameworks that work on the principle of agents.
 However, some of them are orphaned and others do not have a suitable open source license to create commercial products.
 The philosophy of the authors ranges from "program everything yourself" to outdated principles.